 The sittings of the National Assembly are public.
-A complete record of the debates is published in the Journal Official [Official Gazette].
+A complete record of the debates is published in the Journal Officiel [Official Gazette].

-At the demand of the President of the Republic or of one-third (1/3) of the Deputies, the Assembly may sit in closed session.
+At the demand of the Prime Minister or of one-third (1/3) of the Deputies, the Assembly may sit in closed session.